z33kz33k/mtg/README.md

         * Deckbox users and events
         * Deckstats users
         * Flexslot users
-        * Goldfish tournaments and players
+        * Goldfish tournaments, players and articles
         * Hareruya events and players
         * LigaMagic events _(with caveats)_
         * MagicVille events and users